surfaceUsed/hyperskill-projects/phone-book/README.md

 - In the future, make it possible for the user to use their own phone book and search file.
+- On larger datasets linear searching will prove to be more ineffective than on smaller sets.

 ---